 Apart from any questions this may raise about the role his political connections may have played in securing such lucrative work, it might be regarded by other bidders as evidence that the award of the tender to Cash Paymaster Services was influenced by the perceived need to settle with the company.
 His involvement was revealed in a court affidavit filed this week by Allpay.

-She failed to declare this obvious conflict of interest—although it has been claimed that the connection between the two was “tenuous”.
+She failed to declare this obvious conflict of interest — although it has been claimed that the connection between the two was “tenuous”.
+She has also been accused of “irrationally” lowering AllPay’s scores to Cash Paymaster Services’ benefit.

 This is among several hard-hitting claims in AllPay’s affidavit, made by general manager Charmaine Webb.
 The company is seeking to have the Cash Paymaster Services’ contract, for the distribution of social grants in all nine provinces over five years, set aside.